 If intent is transient, it has no lifecycle management.
 As soon as the specified operation is successfully carried out, the intent is finished, and can no longer affect the target object.

 If the intent is persistent, it has lifecycle management.
 Once the intent is successfully activated and deployed, the system will keep all relevant intents active until they are deactivated or removed.

-Granularity

-Intents can have different granularities: high granularity, low granularity and anything in between.

-High granularity intents are more complex to design but are the most valuable.
-Intent translation, intent conflict resolution and intent verification are very complex and require advanced algorithms.
-Examples: e2e network service, like customer network service over physical & virtual network, over access, metro, dc and wan with all related QoS, security and application policies.

-Low granularity intents, like some path checks (can A talk to B) or individual network service/network/application/user policies, are the least complex.
-Their intent translation, intent conflict resolution and intent verification are much simpler than for high granularity intents.

-Granularity requirements of intents for different users – from the high granularity e2e network service (e.g. customer network service over physical/virtual network infrastructure, AN and WAN with all the QoS/Security/App Policies) to some low granularity path checks.
+Feedback

+Intent can be classified by whether it is necessary to feedback the network information to the intended proponent after the intent is executed.

+For ordinary users, they don't care how the intent is executed,or the details of the network.
+As a result, they don't need to know the configuration information of the underlying network.
+They only focus on whether the intent execution result achieves the goal, and the execution effect such as the quality of completion and the length of execution.

+For administrators, such as network administrators, they perform intents, such as allocating network resources, selecting transmission paths, handling network failures, etc. They require multiple feedback indicators for network resource conditions, congestion conditions, fault conditions, etc. after execution.

 Hierarchy

 In different phases of the autonomous driving network[TMF-auto], the intents are different.
 A typical example of autonomous driving network Level 0 to 5 are listed as below.